MikeDombo/graphPlayground/documentation/Algorithms-Detailed.md

 ## Strongly Connected Components
 For directed graphs, a strongly conncted component (scc) is a subgraph containing some number of vertices for which each pair is connected by an edge so that every vertex can reach every other vertex in that scc.
+The algorithm implemented is Tarjan's strongly connected components algorithm, [see Wikipedia here for more.](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm)

 ### Usage in Graph Algorithm Playground
 For directed graphs, click on "Strongly Connected Components" in the Algorithms pane, or click "calculate All Properties" in the toolbar.